 Interested in joining the Callahan Lab?
 Interested undergraduate and master’s students should contact Dr. Callahan by email or stop by his office in the Science Building, Room 312.

-There will be multiple openings for undergraduate students to conduct research in the Callahan Lab in Fall 2024.
+There will be multiple openings for undergraduate chemistry majors to conduct research in the Callahan Lab in Fall 2025.
+To learn more, please email Dr. Callahan before the end of Spring 2025.